CyberAMS/CarND-Path-Planning-Project/README.md

 }
 ```

 Forth we must not forget that while driving safe is key we also need to advance.
-The `CostTravelDistance()` method withing the `Vehicle` class calculates a cost based on how far the trajectory reaches.
+The `CostTravelDistance()` method within the `Vehicle` class calculates a cost based on how far the trajectory reaches.
 The cost is 0 at the distance that you can achieve driving at the maximum allowable speed limit in the given time interval and increases to 1 during a standstill with no travel as shown in the third diagram further below.

 ```C
 // determine cost for travel distance